 - Magnus Jirström, professor and chair

-- Anette Agardh, associate professor
+- Anette Agardh, professor

 - Björn Bergenståhl, professor